Mo Gaba

 Mossila Kingsley Gaba (January 26, 2006 – July 28, 2020) was an American superfan of the Baltimore Orioles and Ravens and a sports radio personality.
 In 2019, he became the first person to announce an NFL draft pick written in Braille.
 Gaba was inducted into the Baltimore Orioles Hall of Fame in July 2020.
-Gaba had battled four diagnoses of cancer and spent 75% of his life in hospitals.
+Gaba had battled four diagnoses of cancer.

 Life

 Mo Gaba was raised in Glen Burnie, Maryland.
 His first diagnosis of cancer occurred at the age of 9 months.
 He became blind soon thereafter.
 After two diagnoses of retinoblastoma, he was diagnosed with osteosarcoma at the age of 6.
 Gaba had to leave on-site classes at George Cromwell Elementary and attend virtual school from the hospital after his bone cancer diagnosis.

-He graduated from middle school in June 2020 by which point, he had spent 75% of his life in hospitals.
+He graduated from middle school in June 2020, by which point he had spent 75% of his life in hospitals.